atsign-company/at_swarm_load/README.md

 # At_Swarm_Load

-Source files for Docker image used to send GCE Custom metrics for 5m load average.
+Source files for Docker image used to send GCE Custom metrics for 5m load average and root volume utilisation.

 ## Why, What, How?

 ### Why?

-We want to have load average on the monitoring dashboard, but the Google Agent sends too much data, and Flatcar doesn't support it anyway.
+We want to have load average and disk utilisation on the monitoring dashboard, but the Google Ops Agent sends too much data, and Flatcar doesn't support it anyway.

 ### What?